Introduction

 - Respond to questions about the picture and its related topic

 - Take part in a spontaneous conversation on two further topics.
-In each conversation students must develop their responses, show initiative, express and justify points of view and refer to past, present and future events.
+In each conversation, students must develop their responses, show initiative, express and justify points of view and refer to past, present and future events.

-The examination is made up of three tasks (A, B and C).
+The examination is made up of three tasks (A, B, and C).

 Task A (picture-based discussion) The intention of this task is to enable students to speak about a situation or scenario with which they have some familiarity.
 Students will have to select a picture before the exam.
 Students will select a picture from any sub-topic area, excluding sub-topics A3, C3, C5, D2 and E4.
 These will not be assessed in Task A.

-Tasks B and C (conversations on topics) The intention of Tasks B and C is to test students on two topics that have not been specifically prepared so as to test spontaneity of response.
-The teacher/examiner uses the randomisation grid provided by Pearson to determine which topic is to be examined in Tasks B and C. Sub-topics A3, C3, C5, D2 and E4 will not be assessed in Tasks B and C.
+Tasks B and C (conversations on topics) The intention of Tasks B and C is to test students on two topics that have not been specifically prepared so as to test the spontaneity of response.
+The teacher/examiner uses the randomisation grid provided by Pearson to determine which topic is to be examined in Tasks B and C. Sub-topics A3, C3, C5, D2, and E4 will not be assessed in Tasks B and C.

 Assessment objectives and weightings